 Zoom binoculars are one of the rarest types of binoculars on the market.
-They are versatile and very affordable, providing an optical compromise with multiple magnification levels in just one pair.
-Magnification therefore isn’t fixed and can be adjusted with zoom-in and zoom-out system.
-When tracking the following object, you can easily change from low to high power in the matter of seconds, to get finer details and improve your visual experience.
-Zoom binoculars are mostly suitable for long range observations such as marine applications and astronomy.
-They also come in handy when hunting, but are providing smaller field of view and are therefore less suited for bird watching and other dynamic applications.
+Zoom binoculars are versatile and very affordable, providing an optical compromise with multiple magnification levels in just one pair of binoculars.
+Magnification, therefore, isn’t fixed and can be adjusted with a zoom-in and zoom-out system.
+When tracking the following object, you can easily change from low to high power in a matter of seconds, to get finer details and improve your visual experience.
+Zoom binoculars are mostly suitable for long-range observations such as marine applications and astronomy.
+Zoom binoculars also come in handy when hunting, but are providing a smaller field of view (fov) and are therefore less suited for bird watching and other dynamic applications.

 Beginners in astronomy sometimes have the desire to purchase zoom binoculars, because they allow them to look at a wider area, and focus on a certain part of the sky, where they find the detail they want to look closer at.
 In theory, it sounds good, but in practice, these zoom binoculars have so many compromises on optical performance that the actual image quality is very poor.

-When buying high-quality zoom binoculars, there is a possibility that you can watch fast-moving birds at a lower magnification and follow them in motion.
+When buying high-quality zoom binoculars, there is a possibility that you can watch fast-moving birds and other wildlife at a lower magnification and follow them in motion.
 Lower magnification is also suitable for slower, bigger birds and those in nests.
 When you want to see more details, and, for example, define their gender and age, then you put it on a higher magnification, so you get a better resolution to see the details better.

 Many manufacturers often exaggerate with magnification- it is almost impossible to observe with more than 12x magnification and hold zoom binoculars in hands, because of the shaking.
 We recommend binoculars with a variable zoom in the lower power area (up to 12x magnification zoom).